semaphoreci/semaphore/docs/docs/using-semaphore/languages/php.md

 ## Overview

-The PHP interpreter is pre-installed in the Semaphore environment.
+The PHP interpreter is pre-installed in the Linux and macOS Semaphore environments.
 You can switch the active interpreter using [sem-version](../../reference/toolbox#sem-version).
 You may also use Docker images.

 ## How to select PHP version {#switch}

-Change the active Ruby versions on Linux and macOS with [sem-version](../../reference/toolbox#sem-version).
-This command ignores `.ruby-versions`
+Change the active Ruby versions on Linux with [sem-version](../../reference/toolbox#sem-version).

 ```shell
 sem-version php 8.2.20